ashutosh229/corporate-companion/README.md

 # 🤖 Corporate Companion Chatbot

-A LangChain-based LLM-powered chatbot to assist employees with internal organizational tasks including personal data queries, meeting scheduling, and intelligent file organization.
+A LangChain-based LLM-powered chatbot to assist employees with internal organizational tasks including personal data feeding and querying, meeting scheduling, and intelligent file organization and other core functionalities.

 ---